aicklen/psmonitor/README.md

 This sketch implements the firmware for a voltage and current monitor that can be retrofitted to an existing symmetric, dual output power supply (i.e. a supply with positive and negative outputs of the same magnitude).
-The firmware is for a specific hardware design.
+The firmware is for a custom hardware design, documented below.

 Normally, the sketch will take current and voltage measurements for both positive and negative supplies, correct for measurement errors, and display on the LCD.